nanocurrency/nano-docs/docs/integration-guides/ipc-integration.md

 **Relation to the WebSocket response structure**

-The `message` and `time` properties of the response envelope is exactly the same as in WebSockets (https://docs.nano.org/integration-guides/advanced/#websocket-support) Instead of `message_type`, WebSockets use `topic`.
+The `message` and `time` properties of the response envelope is exactly the same as in [WebSockets](/integration-guides/websockets).
+Instead of `message_type`, WebSockets use `topic`.
 This structure should help simplify clients using both HTTP and WebSockets.

 **Headers**